setaman/vue-ellipse-progress/README.md

 - #### `default`

-Use this slot, if you want to customize the presentation of the circle legend ad make a use of the animated counter, so your formatting still animated.
+Use this slot, if you want to customize the presentation of the circle legend and make a use of the animated counter, so your formatting still animated.
 This works similar to the [`legendFormatter`](#legendformatter) and is just an alternative way to provide a custom format.
 You can access animated counter properties through the scoped slot props and adjust the presentation of the legend to your needs.